waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn 1: GNEISS used Magnitude 6.
 Clefairy used Metronome (Milk Drink), HP full.
 - Turn 2: GNEISS used Magnitude 8.
 Clefairy used DoubleSlap (not effective).
 Clefairy fainted.
 - Turn 3 (Turn 4215): Whitney sent out Miltank (Lv 20).
 Miltank used Rollout (not effective, 2 damage).
 GNEISS used Defense Curl.
-- Turn 4 (Turn 4219): Selecting ROLLOUT.
+- Turn 4 (Turn 4219): Miltank used Rollout (Critical, 8 damage total).
+GNEISS used Rollout, but missed.
+- Turn 5: Plan to use ROLLOUT again.
 GNEISS is female, immune to Attract.
 - Strategy: Defense Curl (Turn 3) -> Rollout (Turn 4+).
 Gneiss resists Stomp and Rollout.
 Power of Rollout doubles after Defense Curl.
 Rollout buildup should bypass Milk Drink.
+HP is 35/57.